-Sincerely,

-s/Gary Johnson, Director Governor's Office of Employee Relations
+Sincerely, s/Gary Johnson, Director Governor's Office of Employee Relations s/Frederick G. Floss, Acting President United University Professions

-Dr. Frederick G. Floss, Acting President United University Professions P.O.
-Box 15143 Albany, NY 12212-5143
+Dr. Phillip H. Smith, President United University Professions P.O.
+Box 15143 Albany, New York 12212-15143 Dear Dr. Smith:

 During the course of negotiations certain issues related to librarians were raised by UUP that were of such significant concern that review at the Executive Level is required.
-As soon as practicable after a fully executed agreement, GOER, SUNY and UUP shall meet to discuss and review issues of mutual concern regarding librarians.
-The agreement to review these issues in the labor-management forum does not constitute a waiver of any management or union right or prerogative.
+As soon as practicable after a fully executed agreement, GOER, SUNY and UUP shall meet to discuss and review issues regarding librarians.
+Such discussion and review may include but are not limited to titles, obligation, protected time, and compensation.
+The agreement to review these issues in the labormanagement forum does not constitute a waiver of any management or union right or prerogative.